hackclub/dns/README.md

 ## Limitations

-Subdomains, under domains following the format `hackclub.xxx`(or other domains reffering to hackclub), are only available for clubs and projects related to Hack Club, this does not include members of HCB.
+Subdomains, under domains following the format `hackclub.xxx`(or other domains reffering to hackclub), are only available for clubs and projects related to Hack Club, this does not include HCB projects.
 Everyone is welcome to use `dino.icu`!

 When adding a site hosted on ▲ Vercel, you will need to verifiy the domain by adding a TXT record.